 9. Squirrel-Proof Fence

-You will find decently-priced squirrel-proof fences on the market that can keep these critters out of your yard.
+You will find decently priced squirrel-proof fences on the market that can keep these critters out of your yard.

 10. Cayenne Pepper

 This spice is known for its hot, fiery flavor, and it can also be used to repel squirrels.
+Therefore, use it to make a homemade cayenne pepper spray for squirrels.

 These straw-filled figures are commonly used to protect gardens and fields from birds and other pests.
 But did you know that you can also use them to scare squirrels away?

 Squirrels are notorious for raiding bird feeders and digging up flower bulbs.
-But a well-placed scarecrow can help to keep them at bay.
+But a well-placed scarecrow can help keep them at bay.

 12. Garlic Spray